Skip to content

 In the Alpine regions, the Almabtrieb (Bavarian) or Viehscheid (Allgäu) refer to the drive of cattle from the mountain pastures into the valley, where they spend the winter in the farm stables.
 Depending on the regional climate, the cattle drive takes place between mid-September and mid-October and is often accompanied by festive customs.

 The Viehscheid in Immenstadt is considered the only urban alpine cattle drive in Germany.
-Musical entertainment is provided all day and there are food and drinks to be enjoyed.
+Musical entertainment is provided all day, and there is food and drinks to be enjoyed.
 In the afternoon, the Scheidschellenwürfeln takes place.

 The Almabtrieb über den Köningsee is also a highlight.